-- Analyse your efforts
+Analyse your efforts

-First, take a good and hard look at what you’ve been doing over the past year.
+First, take a good hard look at what you’ve been doing over the past year.
 Delve into your data, talk to your teams and evaluate your strategies carefully.
-You should know your visitor, lead, MQL and sales opportunities to a T. If you find that your organic traffic is growing, ramp up your SEO strategy, but if there are other strategies that aren’t giving you any ROI, abandon them.
+You should know your visitor, lead, MQL and sales opportunities to a T. If you find that your organic traffic is growing, ramp up your SEO strategy, but if there are other strategies that aren’t giving you any ROI, tweak or abandon them.

-- Know your audience
+Know your audience

 There’s no point dipping in and out of various strategies, as you’ll never gain enough momentum to see results.
 Instead, choose specific ones that will work well for your business, concentrate your efforts and execute them with full force.

 Now that that’s out of the way, here’s what you need to do generate more leads for your B2B technology business in 2018:

 1. Take advantage of user search intent

 Getting on the first page of a search engine is still a highly coveted achievement for many B2B tech brands, after all, it means your keyword and underlying SEO strategy has paid off and you can start bringing in more organic traffic from visitors.
 However, Google's RankBrain update forms part of Google's overall search algorithm (Hummingbird) and has changed the way search results are processed and delivered.
 Google's machine-learning technology is used to intelligently sort through billions of results and display the most relevant ones for a user's search query.

 Essentially, it's not about ranking for keywords anymore, but ranking for a user's search intent.

 However, there are still many other signalling factors that Google looks at to help rank webpages, not just by answering a user's question.
 You still need to ensure that the content you write is of great quality, uses authoritative links, is mobile-friendly and so on - but RankBrain is considered the third most important signal that contributes to search engine results.